 At Arrowmont School of Arts and Crafts you will find artwork every where you look.
-There are three dedicated exhibition spaces as well as small displays in the halls and studios and artwork on view throughout the grounds.
+There are four dedicated exhibition spaces as well as small displays in the halls and studios and artwork on view throughout the grounds.
 The galleries and grounds are open to the public all year long and host works from our instructor artists, artists-in-residence, pieces from our permanent collection, national and international artists and craftspeople.
 Please view our exhibition schedule and join us for one of our opening receptions or stop by during the week for some quiet reflection in the galleries.

 The Sandra J. Blain Galleries offer a year-round schedule of changing national and regional exhibitions that complement and support workshops, conferences and programs.
 Serving as an educational resource, the exhibitions enable students and visitors to learn about various media, techniques and ways artists express ideas through their work.
 Many works are for sale with proceeds supporting individual artists and the mission of the School.